 The hemp plant contains over 100 different chemical compounds known as cannabinoids.
 Delta-8 THC is a minor cannabinoid naturally present in cannabis plants in trace amounts (less than 1%).
 Similarly to cannabinol (CBN), delta-8 is a byproduct of THC, produced when the hemp plant is exposed to oxygen during storage.
 According to the National Cancer Institute, delta-8 displays anti-anxiety, pain-relieving, antiemetic (prevents nausea and vomiting), appetite-stimulating, and neuroprotective properties .

 Delta-8 THC is different from traditional delta-9 THC — or the main form of THC in cannabis.
-Delta-8 is an analog of delta-9 or a molecule with a similar structure that displays minor but significant differences.
+Pure delta-8 is an analog of delta-9 or a molecule with a similar structure that displays minor but significant differences.
 Think of delta-8 THC as a delta-9 THC’s sister molecule that features different effects in the body.

 Exploring delta-8 THC?
 Check our comprehensive user guide on delta-8 THC.